-If you’re looking for a healthy chicken and sausage gumbo recipe, your search ends here.
+If you’re looking for a healthy chicken and sausage gumbo recipe for National Gumbo Day (October 12), your search ends here.
 It may not be traditional, but it’s faster and still captures that gumbo soul.

 Don’t believe us?
 See for yourself!

 Gumbo is a type of iconic stew that originated in the state of Louisiana.
 It’s famous as one of the state’s signature dishes.

 The name of the dish is derived from the African word ‘ki ngombo’, which means ‘okra’.
 This suggests that okra was originally one of its main ingredients.

 In the Native American Choctaw language, the word ‘kombo’, pronounced similarly to the name of the dish, translates to ‘filé’.
 Interestingly enough, filé powder is one of the ingredients used to make gumbo as well.